SDGforskning/sdg-strings/SDG02_query_action_WoS.md

             )
           )
           AND
-              ("smallhold*" OR "family farm*" OR "home gardening" OR
+              ("smallhold*" OR "family farm*" OR "family run farm*" OR "family owned farm*" OR "home gardening" OR
                 (
                   ("small-scale" OR "indigenous" OR "homestead*" OR "subsistence")